mario-ezquerro/pyvmwareclient/README.md

   13. Display Grafic about data VM
   14. Save and Load the data VM in csv file format
   15. Show event an error in a VM
-  16. Search with name or ir or mac table
+  16. Search with name or ip or mac table

 ## Example of  screenshots the are made with wx-windows